 Revered as a sacred number across many ancient traditions, the number seven is extremely rare within the natural world, and it cannot be constructed with compass and straight edge with perfect mathematical accuracy.
 Nevertheless, there are numerous very close approximations, some of which are strikingly beautiful.
-In this 4 week online course, we will explore a range of rare seven-fold constructions from the Islamic tradition.
+In this archived 4 week course, we will explore a range of rare seven-fold constructions from the Islamic tradition.
 We will revisit the Topkapi scroll, as well as study unique designs from Anatolia, Mamluk Egypt and Persia.
 The class will be suitable for beginners, as well as those seeking to refresh their skills.
 Taught by Richard Henry, all patterns covered will be designs not previously taught online before by Richard.
 (Scroll through header images to see examples of the designs related to those taught on the course.)

 Note: There is a bonus ‘course review’ session, a one hour open forum during which participants can share their completed work, offer feedback and reflect back upon the course.

 This is a beginners–intermediate level course.
 We will start with some of the simpler designs and then move onto more complex patterns.
 Scroll through header images to see examples of patterns typical of those that will feature in the new course.

 Standard Fee £80 (4 classes + Review session): PAY NOW